cowsql/raft/docs/index.rst

 It also includes a few optional enhancements:

 * Optimistic pipelining to reduce log replication latency
-* Writing to leader's disk in parallel
+* Writing to the leader's disk in parallel
 * Automatic stepping down when the leader loses quorum
 * Leadership transfer extension
 * Non-voting servers